ruedoux/SGT/README.md

 </PropertyGroup>
 ```

-For older versions of godot
- `EdditorRunner.tscn` can be simply deleted because it only serves as an entry point and a pretty way to show test results, all functions that actually start the tests are in [Runner.cs](https://github.com/RedouxG/SGT/blob/main/addons/SGT/Core/Runner.cs).
-So if you  really want to you can use this addon with minimal effort of setup in any other godot version.
+For older versions of godot `EdditorRunner.tscn` can be simply deleted because it only serves as an entry point.
+All you need to do to run the tests is: `GetNode<GodotTestRoot>("/root/SGT").RunAllTests()`, SGT singleton serves as a bridge between test library and Godot.

 TODO:
 - Add some visually pleasing output of the tests to the runner node